Blotch3D/Blotch3D/README.md

 See the examples.

 To make a 3D window, you must derive a class from BlWindow3D and override the Setup, FrameProc, and FrameDraw methods.

+When it comes time to open the 3D window, you instantiate that class and call its "Run" method *from the same thread*.
+The Run method will call the Setup, FrameProc, and FrameDraw methods, and not return until the window closes.

 All code that accesses 3D resources must be in those methods, including code that creates and uses all Blotch3D and MonoGame objects.

-When it comes time to open the 3D window, you instantiate the class and call its "Run" method *from the same thread*.
-The Run method will call the Setup, FrameProc, and FrameDraw methods, and not return until the window closes.
+Note that the single thread rule also applies to any code structure that may internally use other threads, as well.
+Do not use Parallel, async, etc. code structures that access 3D resources.

-This pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) require that 3D resources be accessed by a single thread for a given window.
+This pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) on certain platforms require that 3D resources be accessed by a single thread.
 It is the pattern used by MonoGame.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of overriding certain "Game" class methods, you override BlWindow3D's Setup, FrameProc, and FrameDraw methods.
 Other "Game" class methods and events can still be overridden, if needed.

-We will call the thread that instantiates the object, calls its Run method and thus the Setup, FrameProc, and FrameDraw methods, the "3D thread".
+We will call the thread that instantiates the BlWindow3D-derived class and calls the Run method, the "3D thread".

-A single-threaded application would have all its code in those overridden methods.
+A single-threaded application would have all its code in those three overridden methods.
 For a multi-threaded application, other threads that need to do 3D things can queue a delegate to the 3D thread as described below.
-Note that this rule also applies to any code structure that may internally use other threads, as well.
-Do not use Parallel, async, etc. code structures that access 3D resources.

 The Setup method is called by the 3D thread once at the beginning of instantiation.
 You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc.

-The FrameProc method is called by the 3D thread once per frame (control frame period with BlWindow3D.Graphics.FramePeriod).
+The FrameProc method is called by the 3D thread once per frame.
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is where all application code resides that does anything with 3D resources.

 The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it calls it less frequently.
-This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.
+This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc. You can also put app code here as long as it's aware that calls to it may not be consistent.

 If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in